-Lee Hathaway’s Lifelong Dedication to Hockey Earns Him Space Coast Sports Hall of Fame Induction
+Lee Hathaway’s Lifelong Dedication to Hockey Earned Him Space Coast Sports Hall of Fame Induction in 2018

 FIXTURE AT SPACE COAST ICEPLEX SINCE 1997

-ABOVE VIDEO: Lee Hathaway’s Lifelong Dedication to Hockey Earns Him Space Coast Sports Hall of Fame Induction.
+ABOVE VIDEO: Lee Hathaway’s lifelong dedication to hockey earned him Space Coast Sports Hall of Fame induction in 2018.

 BREVARD COUNTY, FLORIDA – You can find Lee Hathaway at the Space Coast IcePlex, where every week he plays pick-up games of hockey with players as young as 16.
 This may not seem like a big deal, but consider that Hathaway will soon be 76 and he wears an artificial hip, and an old one at that.